Daepak98/DocSearch/README.md

 Again, make sure to use the `<tag-version>` specified in the `docker build` command.
 This command will create and run a container with the `doc-search` image as a base.
 If the container spins up correctly, the command will output a container ID, as well as you should be able to view the container in Docker Desktop.

 With the application up and running, you can navigate to your browser and go to `http://localhost:5000/` and you should be able to see a page that just says "Home?".
 This is because the website is still a WIP.
-However, if you add documents to the container's `docs` folder, you can append the document's name (without the extension) to the end of the URL and get a document in return.
+However, if you add documents to the container's `docs` folder, you can append the document's name (without the extension) to the end of the URL and get a document in return*.
 As a test, you can do this with the dummy PDF that is already in the `docs` folder, `output.pdf`.
 If is intentionally empty, but it should suffice to show that when you go to `http://localhost:5000/output`, you will get the `output.pdf` document back.

+*_In order to do this, you will need to either mount a folder of documents to the `docs` folder in the container (via `-v` in the `docker run` command) or clone the source code and rebuild the image that way.
+I will work on adding documentation on how to best go about either of these options in the near future._

 ### During Development
 TODO: Add doc info here too